Vernacular: Italian

 Italian appears before standardization as the lingua Italica of Isidore and the lingua vulgaris of subsequent medieval writers.
-Documents of mixed Latin and Italian are known from the 12th century, which appears to be the start of writing in Italian.
+Documents of mixed Latin and vernacular are known from the 12th century, which appears to be the start of writing in the volgare precursor of Italian.

 The first known grammar of a Romance language was a book written in manuscript form by Leon Battista Alberti between 1437 and 1441 and entitled Grammatica della lingua toscana, "Grammar of the Tuscan Language".
-In it Alberti sought to demonstrate that the vernacular – here Tuscan, known today as modern Italian – was every bit as structured as Latin.
+In it Alberti sought to demonstrate that the vernacular – here Tuscan, the basis of modern Italian – was every bit as structured as Latin.
 He did so by mapping vernacular structures onto Latin.

 The book was never printed until 1908.
 It was not generally known, but it was known, as an inventory of the library of Lorenzo de'Medici lists it under the title Regule lingue florentine ("Rules of the Florentine language").
 The only known manuscript copy, however, is included in the codex, Reginense Latino 1370, located at Rome in the Vatican library.
 It is therefore called the Grammatichetta vaticana.

 More influential perhaps were the 1516 Regole grammaticali della volgar lingua of Giovanni Francesco Fortunio and the 1525 Prose della vulgar lingua of Pietro Bembo.
 In those works the authors strove to establish a dialect that would qualify for becoming the Italian national language.

 Occitan

 The first grammar in a vernacular language in western Europe was published in Toulouse in 1327.
-Known as the Leys d'amor and written by Guilhèm Molinièr, an advocate of Toulouse, it was published in order to codify the use of the Occitan language in poetry competitions organized by the company of the Gai Saber in both grammar and rherotical ways.
+Known as the Leys d'amor and written by Guilhèm Molinièr, an advocate of Toulouse, it was published in order to codify the use of the Occitan language in poetry competitions organized by the company of the Gai Saber in both grammar and rhetorical ways.